tashwitab/Personal-To-Do-List-/README.md

   - Users can view tasks filtered by specific categories (e.g., Work, Personal).

 - **Logout Functionality**:
-  - Users can log out, returning to the login/registration screen.
+  - Users can log out and return to the login/registration screen.

 - **Persistent Storage**:
   - User credentials are stored in a `users.txt` file.